acoliver/evals/docs/proposed-scoring-plan.md

 - **Over time limit**: Penalty scales inversely with execution time
 - **Maximum penalty**: 0.2x (80% reduction)

 **Key principle**: Speed is never rewarded, only penalized when excessive.
+`executionTimeMinutes` is measured directly from the agent’s CLI session
+(`cliResult.duration / 60_000`).
+Install/build/grade steps are ignored so only
+model problem-solving time drives the penalty.

 ## Task Configuration